-Name of Member Relevant Experience and Qualifications William Fisher (until December 11, 2015) Mr. Fisher is a professional geologist with over 25 years of experience in the mining industry and has served as a director of several public companies.
-Mr. Fisher served on the Audit Committee for PC Gold Inc. for 3 years.
-Christophe Vereecke (Effective December 11, 2015) Mr. Vereecke is an entrepreneur and has been involved in the startup of several businesses including co-founder and former chief financial officer of Business Oil Platform, a physical oil trading and logistics company operating in Central and Eastern Europe.
+Name of Member Relevant Experience and Qualifications Christophe Vereecke Mr. Vereecke is an entrepreneur and has been involved in the startup of several businesses including co-founder and former chief financial officer of Business Oil Platform, a physical oil trading and logistics company operating in Central and Eastern Europe.
 Mr. Vereecke's current investment advisory firm specializes in private client fund management focused in the extractive industry, mine royalties, precious metals and the diamond markets.
 His finance background includes independent consultancy to the wealth management and private equity sectors, and earlier in his career he was a sell side analyst.
 Doug Bache (Chairman) Mr. Bache holds a B. Math and Business Administration degree from the University of Waterloo.
 Mr. Bache has been involved in financing mining companies and has held financial management, senior officer and director positions with both major and junior mining companies (including Audit Committee memberships) for over 20 years.
 Flora Wood Ms. Wood was a registered Investment Advisor prior to becoming an Investor Relations officer, and has maintained lead Investor Relations and bondholder relations roles for mid-cap issuers including Sherritt International, Harris Steel Group, Inmet Mining and Essar Steel Algoma.